-1 Introduction
+5.1 Introduction

-In the past twenty years, international capital flows have increased to unprecedented levels, for both bonds and stocks.
-Gross external financial positions now exceed 100% of GDP for major industrialized countries, so that variations in exchange rates and asset returns may generate sizable wealth transfers between countries.
-For industrialized countries, international portfolios are long in foreign currency and short in domestic currency, so that the depreciation of a country's exchange rate generates a net external capital gain, i.e. a positive wealth transfer from the rest of the world.
-Strikingly, though, home bias in equity portfolios remains sizable, despite the fact that most legal and technological impediments to international trade in assets have been eliminated, among industrialized countries.
-Lane and Milesi-Ferretti (2003, 2005, 2006a,b), Tille (2005), Gourinchas and Rey (2005) and Lane and Shambaugh (2007) have recently documented these facts (see also Tables A1 and A2 in the Appendix).
+In the past twenty years, international capital flows have increased to unprecedented levels for both bonds and stocks.
+Gross external financial positions now exceed 100 percent of gross domestic product (GDP) for major industrialized countries, so that variations in exchange rates and asset returns may generate sizable wealth transfers between countries.
+For industrialized countries, international portfolios are long in foreign currency and short in domestic currency, so that the depreciation of a country's exchange rate generates a net external capital gain, (i.e., a positive wealth transfer from the rest of the world).
+Strikingly, though, home bias in equity portfolios remains sizable, despite the fact that the most legal and technological impediments to international trade in assets have been eliminated among industrialized countries.
+Lane and Milesi-Ferretti (2003, 2005, 2006, 2007), Tille (2005), Gourinchas and Rey (2005), and Lane and Shambaugh (2007) have recently documented these facts (see also tables 5A.1 and 5A.2 in the appendix).

 The goal of this paper is to explain these facts.
 For this purpose, a general equilibrium model with two countries (Home and Foreign) and two goods is used.
 There is international trade in Home and Foreign stocks and bonds.
 The model assumes consumption home bias, in accordance with the fact that the bulk of consumption consists of local goods.
-Three exogenous disturbances are assumed: shocks to endowments, to the distribution of income between labor and capital ('redistributive shocks'), and to the relative world demand for Home vs. Foreign goods.
+Three exogenous disturbances are assumed: shocks to endowments, to the distribution of income between labor and capital (redistributive shocks), and to the relative world demand for Home versus Foreign goods.
 The relative demand shocks can reflect changes in preferences or in the quality or number of varieties of Home/Foreign goods.

 Existing models of portfolio choice are generally unable to explain the international portfolio facts.
 We argue that one of the main reasons for this is that the prior literature has focused on supply shocks.
-When faced with a negative supply shock in the Home country - which triggers a Home real exchange rate appreciation - the optimal portfolio should generate an increase in Home net external financial income, in order to finance an increase in Home net imports and thus stabilize Home consumption.
+When faced with a negative supply shock in the Home country-which triggers a Home real exchange rate appreciation-the optimal portfolio should generate an increase in Home net external financial income, in order to finance an increase in Home net imports and thus stabilize Home consumption.
 With just supply shocks, the optimal Home portfolio is hence biased towards Foreign equity: Foreign equity is a better hedge for Home output shocks than Home equity (the Foreign equity return exceeds the Home equity return when Home output is low).
-Note also that a model with just supply shocks predicts that a country whose exchange rate appreciates experiences a capital gain on its external assets, i.e. a wealth transfer from the rest of the world; in practice, however, industrialized countries that experience an exchange rate appreciation suffer a capital loss on their external assets.
+Note also that a model with just supply shocks predicts that a country whose exchange rate appreciates experiences a capital gain on its external assets (i.e., a wealth transfer from the rest of the world); in practice, however, industrialized countries that experience an exchange rate appreciation suffer a capital loss on their external assets.

-We show that the introduction of redistributive shocks and of relative demand shocks allows to generate equity home bias, and external "valuation effects" (effects of exchange rate and asset price fluctuations on external positions) that are broadly consistent with the empirical evidence.
+We show that the introduction of redistributive shocks and of relative demand shocks allows us to generate equity home bias, and external valuation effects (effects of exchange rate and asset price fluctuations on external positions) that are broadly consistent with the empirical evidence.
 Contrary to most of the related literature, we allow for trade in two bonds, denominated in Home and Foreign goods, respectively.
-The financial market is (effectively) complete when there are just two types of shocks; the market is incomplete with the three simultaneous types of shocks.
+The financial market is (effectively) complete (up to a first-order approximation of the equilibrium condition) when there are just two types of shocks; the market is incomplete with the three simultaneous types of shocks.